maherod/general/randurl/README.md

 # Random Parameter Generator for Caching Testing

-This script generates random parameters to test a website's caching capabilities.
-It sends HTTP requests with a specified method (GET, POST, or HEAD) to the provided endpoint, using a random parameter as part of the URL.
+This is a Bash script that generates random parameters and sends HTTP requests to a specified endpoint with a specified method (GET, POST, or HEAD) using cURL.
+It is designed to test the caching capabilities of a website by utilizing a large number of random parameters.

+The script starts by defining some variables such as the user agent, IP address, and output file name.
+It then defines some color codes and functions for generating parameters and sending HTTP requests.
+The `gen_params` function generates random parameters and writes them to a file, while the `send_requests` function sends HTTP requests to the specified endpoint with the specified method.

+In the main script, the user is prompted to enter the fully qualified domain name (FQDN), base URI, number of requests, and HTTP method.
+The script then validates the user input and calls the `send_requests` function with the specified method.

+Overall, this script could be useful for testing the caching capabilities of a website and ensuring that it is functioning as expected.
+However, it should only be used with the website owner's permission and in a responsible manner, as excessive or unauthorized testing could lead to website downtime or other issues.

 ## Usage